 The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
 Other organizations like the ACCA and the federal Environmental Protection Agency assist with the NATE program to standardize the certification tests.
 To pass, participants must achieve a minimum score of 70%.
 To maintain NATE certification, technicians must receive additional education or take another exam every two years.

 Total certification is a multiyear process made up of four separate tests.
-The first two are specific for entry-level technicians while the second set of exams provide full certification along with senior-level status:
+The first two are specific for entry-level technicians while the second set of exams provides full certification along with senior-level status:

 - HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to teach fundamental topics concerning full NATE certification.